Girl Scouts at DJJ

 PROJECTED OUTCOMES OF GIRL SCOUTS

-In Girl Scouts, girls discover the fun, friendship and power of girls together.
-This discovery is made through a myriad of enriching experiences such as skill-building and community service.
+In Girl Scouts, girls discover the fun, friendship, and power of girls together.
+This discovery is made through many enriching experiences, such as skill-building and community service.

-Via clinics, empowerment exercises and cultural exchanges, girls grow courageous and strong.
+Via clinics, empowerment exercises, and cultural exchanges, girls grow courageous and strong.
 Girl Scouting helps girls develop their full individual potential and relate to others with increasing understanding, skill and respect.
 By developing values to guide their actions, Girl Scouts provide the foundation for sound decision-making.
-Girl Scouts help to improve society by showcasing individual girl abilities, leadership skills and cooperation with others.
+Girl Scouts help to improve society by showcasing individual girls' abilities, leadership skills, and cooperation with others.

 Helping Girl Scouts Expand